Take advantage of bulk discounts of up to 20%. No code needed!

 • Basmati rice (cooked): 25 grams of carbohydrates per 100 grams

-Brown rice contains slightly less carbohydrates and more fiber, which makes it a better choice for those looking for slow energy.
+Brown rice contains slightly fewer carbohydrates and more fiber, making it a better choice for those looking for slow-release energy.

 Different types of rice

-Rice comes in different variants, each with its own food profile and benefits.
+Rice comes in different varieties, each with its own nutritional profile and benefits.
 Here are the most popular types of rice:

 1. White riceThe most common type of rice.
 It's quick to prepare, but contains fewer nutrients due to the removal of the bran and germ.